sashperso/satellite-hc/README.md

 Milestone 4: Added PDF-generation capabilities
 Date: 25/01/23

+Milestone 5: Added RH styling conventions and finalised project structure.

 ## Contributing
 We are open to contributions.
-We need designers who can identify problems, and co-create solutions with engineers.
-We need engineers to build the prototype.
+We need designers who can identify problems, suggest improvements or features, and co-create solutions with engineers.
+Please reach out to any of the contributors if you're interested in helping out! :-)

-Please read CONTRIBUTING.md for more information.

 ## Contributors
-Sasha Personeni - spersone@redhat.com
+Project Owner - Sasha Personeni spersone@redhat.com

-## License
-Refer to the License file for more information.
+Maintainer - Elise Elkerton eelkerto@redhat.com